 When I first found the BZ Training blog I instantly fell in love with Henry and Zachary .
 The two Golden Retrievers seemed to be able to do anything from answering the phone, to setting up complicated science project in front of the camera – and although they were almost impossible to tell apart they always managed to look fluffy and cute too.

-After a while I really started to appreciate the quality of the photographs, the though that went into the set ups and the patience and training involved in getting the two dogs to behave so well in front of the lens – and I had so many questions about how it was all done!
+After a while I really started to appreciate the quality of the photographs, especially because they’d been processed through Luminar flex.
+The fact that so much patience and training involved in getting the two dogs to behave so well in front of the lens – and I had so many questions about how it was all done!

 I got in touch with Kathleen who is the human behind the camera and she kindly agreed to an interview here on Alfie’s blog and sharing some of her favourite photos.